 \hypertarget{sec:wm}{}

-\section{World models (WMs)}
+\section{World Models (WMs)}

-World Models are generative neural network models that learn compressed spatial and temporal representations of an environment~\cite{ha2018world}.
-They enable agents to develop an internal model of the world to make predictions about future states of the surrounding world environment, concerning both dynamic and static objects.
-In this section, we focus on their scenario generation capability, categorizing recent works into visual, 3D occupancy, and multi-modal generation.
-We also discuss related architectural innovations and benchmarks.
+\glspl{wm} are generative neural network models that learn compressed spatial and temporal representations of an environment~\cite{ha2018world}.
+They enable agents to develop an internal model of the world to make predictions about future states of the surrounding world environment, concerning both dynamic agents and static objects.
+In this section, we focus on their ability to generate driving scenarios, and we categorize recent works into visual, 3D occupancy, and multi-modal generation.
+Moreover, we discuss related architectural innovations and benchmarks.